ai4os/ai4-docs/source/user/howto/tools/federated-server.rst

 .. note::
     For more information, see the *Getting Started* step by step guide available in the `federated server repository <https://github.com/deephdc/federated-server>`__.

+    Also, you can check the tutorial on the use of `Federated Learning within the AI4EOSC Platform <https://youtu.be/FrgVummLNbU>`__.